catcakie/schedule-app/README.md

 6. Open Command Prompt
 7. Type `cd PASTE_FILE_PATH_HERE` to navigate to the folder
 8. Type `npm install` to install the dependencies needed for the project
-9. Create a new file named `config.json`
+9. Create a new file named `config.json` (make sure you have file extensions unhidden, especially if setting this up on a new PC)
 10.
 11. Type `npm start electron` to run the application